 Professor Marcela Votruba

-Head of School, Optometry and Vision Sciences
+Head of School, School of Optometry and Vision Sciences

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 The work of my laboratory focuses on mitochondrial fusion/ fission genes and neural plasticity in human eye disease.
 This springs from work on the pathophysiology of inherited optic neuropathy.
 We are currently investigating new therapeutic targets for retinal ganglion cell loss, inner retinal degeneration and repair.
 We are also looking at mitochondrial shaping proteins in retinal degeneration in disease and ageing.
 We have been interested in the roles of fusion/ fission genes, such as Opa1 and Opa3.
 Opa1 is known to bind to inner mitochondrial membrane, and when mutated it is believed that the normal balance of mitochondrial fusion and fission is disturbed and programmed cell death is initiated by the loss of mitochondrial membrane potential and the release of cytochrome c.
 Opa3, like Opa1, is thought to have a role in mitochondrial membrane dynamics, and when mutated in the human, a complex neurodegenerative disease, comprising optic neuropathy secondary to RGC loss, cataract and neuromuscular degeneration, arises.